Would you like to download our mobile app from the App Store?Download

 The Income Tax Reliefs

 By subscribing for qualifying EIS shares (which are ordinary shares with no preferential rights) the investor will receive 30% income tax relief.
 By way of an example an investment of £100,000 will result in a reduction to the investor’s tax liability of £30,000 such that the net cost to the investor is actually £70,000.
 As the maximum that can be invested by an individual in any one year is £1,000,000 the maximum income tax relief is £300,000 per annum.
+This maximum investment amount increases to £2,000,000 where shares are subscribed for in knowledge intensive companies, and therefore a maximum relief of £600,000 is available.

 If the shares are disposed of within the 3 year holding period any income tax relief given is clawed back.
 Investments made in one tax year are eligible for relief in that year or can be treated as made in the previous tax year.